wenlzhang/obsidian-todoist-context-bridge/ENHANCED_SYNC_GUIDE.md

   - Place cursor on any task line and sync immediately
   - Searches task and sub-items for Todoist links automatically
   - Performs direct completion status sync
-  - Works with both enhanced and regular sync services
+  - Uses journal-based sync for optimal performance

 - **Sync all tasks in current file**:
   - Syncs completion status for all linked tasks in the active file